 Jack-of-All-Trades: Whether it's due to being Batman's biological son, mimicking his brothers, or both, Terry is highly intelligent, adept at combat (y'know, for a baby), and easily manipulates people.

-Spoiled Brat/Spoiled Sweet: Tends to swing between the two, depending on who's taking care of him at the moment.
-He is well-behaved with Dick, bullies Tim around, and can hold his own against Jason's manipulative streak.
+Spoiled Brat: Tends to nice sometimes, depending on who's taking care of him at the moment.
+He is well-behaved with Dick, but he bullies Tim around, and can hold his own against Jason's manipulative streak.